adriangb/community/rfcs/20200902-pickle-for-keras.md

     return load_model(temp_ram_location)
 ```

-Small augmentations to TensorFlow's `io` module would be required, as discussed in [tensorflow#39609].
+Small augmentations to TensorFlow's IO module would be required, as discussed in [tensorflow#39609].

 By wrapping the pickled object within a `Numpy` array, pickling will support
 pickle protocol 5 for zero-copy pickling.
 This provides an immediate